expo/expo/docs/pages/workflow/expo-cli.md

 - `--port`: Port to start the dev server on (does not apply to Webpack or [tunnel URLs](#tunneling)).
 Default: **19000**.
 - `--https`: Start the dev server using a secure origin.
 This is currently only supported on web.

-You can force the URL to be any value with the `EXPO_PACKAGER_PROXY_URL` environment variable, for example:
+You can force the URL to be any value with the `EXPO_PACKAGER_PROXY_URL` environment variable.
+For example:

 <Terminal cmd={[
 'export EXPO_PACKAGER_PROXY_URL=http://expo.dev',